Professional Internships for BCH Students

 Bachelor of Computing (Honours, Biomedical Computing with Professional Internship).

 - The completed Professional Internship fulfills a key degree requirement.
-Students who don't participate are required to complete an undergraduate project course.
+Students who don't participate must complete an undergraduate project course.

 - Students enrolled in the internship courses continue to be registered at Queen's.

 - How do I enter the Professional Internship

-The initial steps are registering for the QUIP program with Career Services.
+There are two important initial steps.
+One is to register for QUIP with Career Services.
 The other is to obtain Professional Internship Program approval from the School of Computing.
 The School requires a CGPA above 1.90 as a condition for approval.
-Students should fill out and sign the required form before seeking approval from the Chair of Undergraduate Studies in the School of Computing.
+Students should fill out and sign the required form before seeking approval from the Chair of Undergraduate Studies.
 These preparatory activities begin during the Fall term.
-Career Services workshops will occur in September/October.
+Career Services workshops take place in September/October.
 To be eligible for the first round of job offerings, register at Career Services by the beginning of November.

 - Why are my courses and fees different from other Arts

 & Science students doing QUIP?

 The extent to which internship placements are integral to an undergraduate program varies across academic units.
-Computing students doing the Professional Internship are fulfilling a degree requirement and therefore register in the Professional Internship courses while completing their work placements.
+Computing students doing the Professional Internship are fulfilling a degree requirement and therefore register in the Professional Internship courses while completing their placements.